 Goserelin stops the testicles from making testosterone.
-This reduces testosterone levels and may shrink the prostate cancer or stop it growing.
-Your doctor or nurse will explain how long you have goserelin for.
-Some men take it for a time before, during or after other treatments.
+This lowers testosterone levels and may shrink the prostate cancer or stop it growing.

 Goserelin is given as a very small pellet injected under the skin (subcutaneously), usually in the tummy area.
 The pellet releases the drug slowly as it dissolves under the skin.
 It is given every 4 weeks, or as a longer-acting injection every 12 weeks.

-You usually have the first injection at your hospital clinic appointment.
-After this they can be given by your GP or practice nurse at the surgery.
+It can be given by your GP or practice nurse at your local surgery.
 If you are not able to visit the surgery, a district nurse may give you the injection at home.